ECB warns Greece as ministers plan softer bailout bid

 Cabinet ministers gathered at the finance ministry to prepare for the troika visit and were expected to meet Samaras, who is recovering from eye surgery, later in the day.

-There was some relief when the government received the remaining 1 billion euro portion of its latest bailout tranche worth 5.2 billion euros, a senior government official said.

-Greece’s state coffers are almost on empty.
-Underscoring the scale of the problem, a survey released on Monday showed a manufacturing slump worsened in June between the two elections, leading to sharp drops in production and employment.
+Underscoring the scale of Greece’s problems, a survey released on Monday showed a manufacturing slump worsened in June between the two elections, leading to sharp drops in production and employment.

 Markit’s manufacturing purchasing managers’ Index (PMI) for Greece dropped to 40.1 points last month from 43.1 in May, its weakest reading since February’s record low of 37.7 points and well below the 50 mark that divides growth from contraction.